yoursamlan/pubsidian/README.md

 - Cleaner and fresher look.
 Removing the sponsorship button (a.k.a [buy me a coffee](https://www.buymeacoffee.com/yoursamlan)) from the website (Because, none has sponsored so far 🥺 ).
 - Minor UI tweaks.

+### What's new in version 3.0:
+- Created convert2web.py for converting your obsidian-notes to a website with just a single click.
+- Minor bug fixes.

 ## Roadmap for future updates
 - [x] ~~Auto-generated internal navigation.~~ (Ver 2.0)
-- [ ] One-click host - convert and host your obsidian notes just with a click.
+- [x] ~~One-click convert - convert and host your obsidian notes just with a click.~~
 - [ ] Adding content search.
 - [ ] Introduce tags.
 - [ ] Adding page navigation to the Graph View, so that you can move quickly from one age to another just by using GraphView.